What is Commercial Cleaning and Where Do You Start?

 Janitorial cleaning services

-Many people confuse commercial cleaning and janitorial services.
-A janitor or caretaker is usually a full-time member of staff who is responsible for the day to day cleaning requirements in a commercial property.
-A janitor will sweep the floors, collect trash, mop and vacuum on a daily basis, and keep an eye out for any maintenance issues that need to be addressed.
-While some janitors will also take care of deep cleans, usually this is a separate service.
+Many people confuse commercial cleaning with janitorial services.
+A janitor or caretaker is usually a full-time staff member responsible for the day-to-day cleaning of a commercial property — sweeping floors, collecting trash, mopping and vacuuming daily, and watching for maintenance issues.
+Some janitors also handle deep cleans, but that’s usually a separate service.

 TASK